 Flowers in the Thompson Okanagan, Photo Allen Jones

-McLure is a small, beautiful community in the heart of Kamloops country.
-The natural landscape is complimented by a rich wildlife and many trails.
+McLure is a small, charming community in the heart of Kamloops Country in BC’s Thompson Okanagan region.
+The natural landscape is complemented by a rich wildlife and many trails.
 High elevation forests around Kamloops are home to interesting species like boreal owls, moose, singing hermit thrush and chattering red squirrels.
 You may also see spade foot toads, badgers, dancing sharp-tailed grouse, bighorn sheep, cougars, bears, coyotes and red foxes.
 Several hundred kilometers of horseback trails are mapped and maintained in the Lower North Thompson.
 There are five main trail systems you can take advantage of that are accessible from Highway 5.

-McLure is located 48 km (30 mi) north of Kamloops and 23 km (14 mi) south of Barriere on Highway 5 (Yellowhead Hwy).
+McLure is located 48 km (30 mi) north of Kamloops and 23 km (14 mi) south of Barriere on Hwy 5.

 Not much is known about the history of this small town.